validmind/validmind-library/notebooks/templates/README.md

 # Jupyter Notebook template QuickStart

-**The easiest way to get started with creating code samples for ValidMind is to run the [End-to-end notebook template generation](e2e-notebook.ipynb) notebook.**
+Want to create some code samples for ValidMind?
+Our **[End-to-end notebook template generation](e2e-notebook.ipynb) notebook** will generate a new file with all the bits and pieces of a standard ValidMind notebook to get you started.

 The same functionality is also accesible [in our root folder Makefile](../../Makefile) as a command: